|Program Name:||NYSERDA Bulk Energy Storage Incentive Program|

 |Eligibility:||Must be installed within NY state/NYSIO region and be grid connected|

-The Bulk Energy Storage Incentive program offers financial incentives for new energy storage projects greater than 5 MW that are connected to the grid.
-The energy storage system must provide services to the wholesale energy market, ancillary services, or distribution level service.
+As of 2022, NYSERDA is no longer accepting applications for the Bulk Energy Storage Incentive Program.
+The program offered financial incentives for new energy storage projects greater than 5 MW that connected to the grid and provided services to the wholesale energy market, ancillary services, or distribution level service.
+Businesses interested in energy storage should consider NYSERDA’s Retail Energy Storage Incentive Program.

-- Developers with projects that will interconnect into New York’s bulk transmission system or an investor-owned utility’s transmission or distribution system
+- Developers with projects that interconnected into New York’s bulk transmission system or an investor-owned utility’s transmission or distribution system

-For a project to be eligible it must meet the following requirements:
+For a project to be eligible it must have met the following requirements:

 - Above 5 MW providing wholesale energy, ancillary services, and/or capacity services